“For everything there is a season” (Ecclesiastes 3:10)—I am sure you know the verse well. We are all familiar with it

 Now, the everyday moments of my life aren’t just everyday moments anymore!
 They are shaped by the seasons of the Church.
 And so they are holy.
 And God is making everything beautiful in its time.

-If you’d like to learn more about Advent and how to celebrate it at home with your family and friends, please check out Ashley’s book, A Thrill of Hope: Celebrating Advent at Home (Revised and Expanded for 2020), now available for purchase!
+If you’d like to learn more about Advent and how to celebrate it with your family and friends, please check out Ashley’s book, The Liturgical Home: Advent!